cmusphinx/pocketsphinx/README.md

 Although this was at one point a research system, active development has largely ceased and it has become very, very far from the state of the art.
-We are making a release, because people are nonetheless using it, and there are a number of historical errors in the build system and API which needed to be corrected.
+I am making a release, because people are nonetheless using it, and there are a number of historical errors in the build system and API which needed to be corrected.

 **Please see the LICENSE file for terms of use.**